Here is a definition of a plant stem:

 from which shoots and buds arise.

 At first glance, that definition sounds a little clumsy.
-However, below you'll see that sometimes it's not so easy to distinguish certain kinds of stems from roots.
-Stems can by tricky.
+However, below you'll see that stems can by tricky.

 For example, several kinds of stems grow beneath the ground.
 Sometimes, to figure out whether a plant part is a root or a modified stem, you have to analyze it.
 You have to notice where the plant's shoots and buds arise.
 If shoots and buds arise from it, it's a stem.